tahapek5454/JWT-With-NETCore/README.md

   - key-value pairs (e.g., sub for user ID).
 - Signature: Where the signing information is entered (encryption).

+**Note:** The Payload and Header sections are encoded with base64Url, making it accessible to anyone (**passwords should not be added to the payload**).
+However, without the signature, no changes can be made to the token.
+If any changes are attempted, the token will be considered invalid.

+**Note:** So, even if you obtain the token, you cannot manipulate it to access someone else's data.
+To enable changes to the token, knowledge of the security password used during signing is required.

+**Note:** To protect the user's information when obtaining the token, we set the token's lifespan to be short.

 ### Security
 - Token expiration plays an important role in security.
 - Decodable sensitive data, such as important passwords, should not be carried in the payload.